 About Haneke Design:

 Haneke Design is a custom software development firm focused on delivering user-centered solutions for connected devices.
-Their core services center on iOS and Android mobile application design and development and website/web application design and development.
+Their core services center on iOS and Android mobile application design and development, in addition to website/web application design and development.

-Haneke Design has been designing and developing mobile applications since the iOS and Android platforms were first made available, and has been designing interactive digital user experiences for the web for over fifteen years.
-The Haneke Design team is comprised of a cohesive, creative and dedicated group of designers, developers, and project managers all collaborating in our downtown Tampa office.
+Haneke Design has been designing and developing mobile applications since the iOS and Android platforms were first made available.
+They have indeed been designing interactive digital user experiences for the web for over fifteen years.
+The Haneke Design team is comprised of a cohesive, creative and dedicated group of designers, developers, and project managers all collaborating in their downtown Tampa office.
+Learn more here.